odporkka/CS-GOrner/README.md

 Public access include only READ access on: Maps, Posts, Comments etc.

-##### Editor access
+#### Cognito users
-Editor access is given for authenticated users in "Editors" group.
+**Editor rights** are for authenticated users in "Editors" group.

-These include READ/WRITE/UPDATE/DELETE on Posts.
+These include READ/WRITE/UPDATE/DELETE on their own Posts.
 Editors can log in at `/admin` endpoint with their own AWS user.

+**Administrator rights** are for authenticated users in "Administrators" group.

+These include READ/WRITE/UPDATE/DELETE on ALL Posts.
+Administrators can log in at `/admin` endpoint with their own AWS user.

+## Tests
+Testing is done with Jest and React Testing Library.
+Focus is on integration testing over excessive unit testing.

+Tests structure:
+- \_\_tests__:
+    - App.test.js: Test context, navigation and content which is always shown
+- \_\_mocks__:
+    - mockData.js: Predefined data that is used for testing
+- components/views/\_\_tests__:
+    - View.test.jsx(s): Tests for all views.
+These use mocked context providers and test only view components.
+Main functionality is tested here.
+- util/\_\_tests__:
+    - util.test.js(s): Tests for util classes.
+These are strictly unit tests.
+- util/testUtil.js: General utils for tests.
+Most importantly helper functions for rendering components with predefined context and router

+#### Mocks
+- Backend/api.js: Mocked since mocking Amplifys API.graphql separately for every query is too troublesome.
+    - Remember to mock separate api functions in tests!
+- Auth: AWS Auth functions need to be mocked since we are not using AWS in tests.
+- window: window-object functions need to be mocked